jlrickert/zet/docs/149/README.md

-# Useful WordPress plugins for development
+# Useful WordPress plugins

+## Block plugins

+## Backup plugins

+- Jetpack
+- WP Vivid Backups
+- All in one wordpress

+## Development plugins

 There are a few plugins that help during development.
 Here are a few that I found from the official developer [wordpress] website.
 Here is the plugins that it suggests: Debug Bar, Query Monitor, Log Deprecated Notices, Monster Widget, and Theme-Check.

+- Debug Bar
+- Query Monitor
+- Log Deprecated Notices
+- Monster Widget
+- Theme-Check

 Some of the plugins require modification of the `wp-config.php` file.